Lack of null-controllability for the fractional heat equation and related equations: Introduction

 It is a control problem with state $f\in L^2(\Omega)$ and control $u$ supported in $\omega$.
-More precisely, we are interested in the exact null-controllability of this equation. \begin{definition} We say that the Kolmogorov equation is null-controllable on $\omega$ in time $T>0$ if for all $f_0$ in $L^2(\Omega)$, there exists $u$ in $L^2([0,T]\times \omega)$ such that the solution $f$ of:
+More precisely, we are interested in the exact null-controllability of this equation. \begin{definition} We say that the fractional heat equation is null-controllable on $\omega$ in time $T>0$ if for all $f_0$ in $L^2(\Omega)$, there exists $u$ in $L^2([0,T]\times \omega)$ such that the solution $f$ of: